James Liddell Phillips

 James Liddell Phillips (1840–1895) was a medical and religious missionary.
 Born in Balasore, India, Phillips always considered himself an "Indian boy."
 His father, Jeremiah Phillips, was also a medical and religious missionary whose work inspired James.
 After his teen and young adult years, which he spent in America, he returned to India as a missionary, where he worked intensively with many tribes in Bengal, India, especially the Santal tribes.
-He held medical clinics and sermons, ran a newspaper, founded the Bible School in Midnapore, and started many Sunday Schools, to name a few of his accomplishments.
-James L. Phillips passed away on June 25, 1895, in Mussoorie, India.
+He held medical clinics and sermons, ran a newspaper, founded the Bible School in Midnapore, and started many Sunday schools, to name a few of his accomplishments.
+Phillips died on June 25, 1895, in Mussoorie, India.
 The last thing he wrote in his journal before his death was “May God bless the Sunday School message to the young!”

 Early life

 Childhood

 Being the child of Jeremiah Phillips, a prominent religious missionary, James and his siblings were all very religious people, and James was taught from a young age to donate money to religious purposes whenever he made money.

 During his adolescence, James’ father sent him and his twin brother to America to escape the cholera outbreak in India and to receive a better education than what they could have received in India.
 During his early years in America, he became less religious.
 He had a belief that, if he were to be fully devout to Christianity in America, he would feel the need to return to India and become a missionary, like his father, rather than explore other options.

 Progressively, he became an even stronger supporter of Christianity, leading to him giving his own sermons.
 After his graduation from Bowdoin College, he did some work as a Pastor in a church in New York, then some more work in medicine and surgery to prepare for missionary work.
 He was accepted as a missionary by the Foreign Board in 1863.
 He married Mary R. Sales in 1864 and embarked on his missionary journey later that year.